-For individual counselling, each session costs $120 per session plus GST.
-Most individual sessions generally run for 50-60 minutes.
+For individual counselling, each session costs $160 plus GST.
+Individual sessions generally run for 50-60 minutes.

-For couple's counselling, each session costs $199 per session plus GST.
-Most couple's sessions generally run for 90 minutes.
-Ask how you can qualify for a 15% discount on your couple's therapy sessions.
+For marathon couple’s counselling, each session costs $1000 plus GST.
+Marathon couple’s sessions are 6 hours long with breaks.
+Ask how you can qualify for marathon couples therapy.

 *Many insurance companies offer coverage for counselling.
 See below for details..